mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 As you can see, the MergeMany operator allows me to create a single pipe for cached and fresh data where the cached information usually appears first and then replaced by new data.

 #### Conclusion
 This week we learned about operators of the Combine framework, which allows us to build complex data pipelines by zipping and merging multiple publishers.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!